-NOT REPORTABLE Insignificant No harm to the recipient or living donor Non-serious Mild clinical consequences, which do not necessitate hospitalisation and do not result in long-term disability or consequences for the recipient or living donor.
-TO BE REPORTED Serious Adverse reaction resulted in: hospitalisation or prolongation of hospitalisation and/or persistent or significant disability or incapacity and/or medical or surgical intervention to preclude permanent damage or impairment of a body function and/or evidence of transmission of a serious communicable disease and/or disabling or incapacitating conditions and/or birth of a child with a serious genetic disease following ART with non-partner gametes or donated embryos.
-Life- threatening Adverse reaction resulted in: the living donor or recipient required major intervention following procurement or the tissue or cell application (vasopressors, intubation, transfer to intensive care) to prevent death and/or there is evidence of transmission of a life-threatening communicable disease and/or birth of a child with a life-threatening genetic disease following ART with non-partner gametes or donated embryos.
-Fatal Adverse reaction resulted in: - death in a living donor or a tissue/cell recipient.
+NOT Insignificant No harm to the recipient or living donor REPORTABLE Non-serious Mild clinical consequences, which do not necessitate hospitalisation and do not result in long-term disability or consequences for the recipient or living donor.
+TO BE REPORTED Serious Adverse reaction resulted in: REPORTED hospitalisation or prolongation of hospitalisation and/or persistent or significant disability or incapacity and/or medical or surgical intervention to preclude permanent damage or impairment of a body function and/or evidence of transmission of a serious communicable disease and/or disabling or incapacitating conditions and/or birth of a child with a serious genetic disease following ART with non-partner gametes or donated embryos.
+Life- threatening Adverse reaction resulted in: the living donor or recipient required major intervention following procurement or the tissue or cell application

+- (vasopressors, intubation, transfer to intensive care) to prevent death and/or - there is evidence of transmission of a life-threatening communicable disease and/or - birth of a child with a life-threatening genetic disease following ART with non-partner gametes or donated embryos.